elementT1000/tech_haven_performance_report/README.md

 1. What were Tech Haven's sales revenue trends between 2019 and 2022?
 2. During which month do we see our highest/lowest revenue?
 3. What is the Average Order Value (AOV)?
-    > Line graph of monthly income with callouts for high and low rev months of each year
-    > MoM Growth
-    > Table with Sales Rev, AOV, and order count for each year
-    > Monthly Revenue Worksheet

 **Consumer Behavior**
 4. Which marketing channel brings us the most customers?